microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     readOnly: boolean;
     }

-// Warning: (ae-incompatible-release-tags) The symbol "SwitchOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type SwitchOptions = FoundationElementDefinition & {
     switch?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "switchTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const switchTemplate: (context: ElementDefinitionContext, definition: SwitchOptions) => ViewTemplate<Switch>;

-// Warning: (ae-incompatible-release-tags) The symbol "Tab" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class Tab extends FoundationElement {
     disabled: boolean;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "TabPanel" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class TabPanel extends FoundationElement {
 }

-// Warning: (ae-incompatible-release-tags) The symbol "tabPanelTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "tabPanelTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const tabPanelTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<TabPanel>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
-// Warning: (ae-incompatible-release-tags) The symbol "Tabs" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Tabs" because one of its declarations is marked as @internal
 //
 // @public